Listen to this article

 - Housing Law and Law on Real Estate Business (Introduced in 2015)

 - Law on Sell and Transfer of Real Properties (Introduced in 2015)

 These laws made it easier to manage real estate transactions, but also made it significantly easier to buy property as a foreigner.

-The new laws now gives 4 million overseas Vietnamese to buy an unlimited number of properties.
+The new laws now give 4 million overseas Vietnamese the opportunity to buy an unlimited number of properties.